awslabs/mxnet-lambda/README.md

 # MXNet package for AWS Lambda

 This is a reference application that predict labels along with their probablities for an image, using a pre-trained model on MXNet deployed on [AWS Lambda](https://aws.amazon.com/lambda).
-A Serverless Application Model template and instructions are provided to automate the creation of an API endpoint.
+A Serverless Application Model template (SAM) and instructions are provided to automate the creation of an API endpoint.

 You can leverage the precompiled libraries to build your prediction pipeline on Lambda.